kingluddite/web-dev-notes/frontend/js/es6/wesbos/redux/05-react-router.md

 Error is gone and our app is working

 ### View React tab
-* You will see Router is works
+* You will see `Router` is works
-* You will see Main Component and on home page you will also see PhotoGrid Component
+* You will see `Main` Component and on home page you will also see `PhotoGrid` Component
-* If you go to a URL with something like this (it matches our router pattern for the Single Component) `http://localhost:7770/view/34234234`, you will see the Main and Single Components
+* If you go to a **URL** with something like this (_it matches our router pattern for the `Single` Component_) `http://localhost:7770/view/34234234`, you will see the `Main` and `Single` Components
-* If you dive into the React inspector and highlight Single Component then hit the back button and switch back and forward buttons you will see how fast react changes the DOM by swapping out the Components necessary to match the routers.
+* If you dive into the `React` inspector and highlight `Single` Component then hit the back button and switch back and forward buttons you will see how fast react changes the **DOM** by swapping out the Components necessary to match the `router`.
 How cool is that?!

-**note** the HTML5 push state is in charge of swapping this out, and it does it without a page refresh!
+## HTML5 push state
+Is in charge of swapping this out, and it does it without a page refresh!